23 Nov

 The heart of a circuit breaker is its coil wrapped around a metal core which becomes magnetized when electric current flows through it.
 This magnetic field strength is directly proportional to the current; in abnormal conditions such as short circuits, the magnetic force rapidly increases, triggering the trip unit.
 This action causes the circuit breaker to break the circuit, thus protecting the electrical system from damage.

-What are the types of circuit breakers?
 Variants like the miniature circuit breaker (MCB) protect against overloads and short circuits, while the residual current circuit breaker (RCCB) is specifically designed to guard against electric shock.
 Low voltage circuit breakers ensure the safety of lower voltage systems, making circuit breakers an essential safety mechanism in electrical engineering.

 How circuit breakers work?
 Image 4